KratosMultiphysics/CoSimIO/docs/info/info_c.md

 ```

 ## Accessing the Info
-After setting some values in the `CoSimIO_Info`, they can be accessed with the `Get...` functions:
+After setting some values in the `Info`, they can be accessed with the `Get...` functions:

 ```c
 CoSimIO_Info info = CoSimIO_CreateInfo();